Mack Hollins: Atlanta Falcons

 On March 21, 2023, Hollins signed a one-year contract with the Atlanta Falcons.
 He played in 13 games with three starts, recording 18 catches for 251 yards and no touchdowns.

 Buffalo Bills

 On March 14, 2024, Hollins signed a one-year contract with the Buffalo Bills.
 Brought in as a blocking receiver, Hollins also played on special teams, but he caught five touchdowns on the season, which both led the team and was a new career-high.

 New England Patriots

 On March 14, 2025, Hollins signed a two-year contract with the New England Patriots.
+On December 27, he was placed on injured reserve due to an abdomen injury.
+Hollins finished the 2025 season with 46 receptions for 550 yards and two touchdowns in 15 games with 13 starts.

+Hollins was activated on January 24, 2026, ahead of the team's AFC Championship Game against the Denver Broncos.
+Hollins would record two receptions for 51 yards in the 10–7 win, advancing to Super Bowl LX and Hollins' second Super Bowl appearance.
+In the Super Bowl, Hollins caught four of eight passes for 78 yards and a touchdown.